 To apply for free, call (877) 735-0016

-The good news is, most personal injury lawyers understand the financial challenges their clients are dealing with.
-They know that these cases can take months, if not years to settle.
+Fortunately, most personal injury lawyers understand the financial challenges their clients face.
+They know that these cases can take months, if not years, to settle.

-While your lawyer may be able to advance funds to cover costs that are directly associated with your case, such as legal fees and expert witness testimony, ethical rules bar them from loaning you money for your personal expenses.
-Personal injury lawyers are familiar with pre-settlement loan companies and know that the legal funding they offer can be a lifeline to clients.
+While your lawyer may be able to advance funds to cover costs directly associated with your case, including legal fees and expert witness testimony, ethical rules bar them from loaning you money for your personal expenses.
+However, personal injury lawyers are familiar with pre-settlement loan companies and know that the legal funding they offer can be a lifeline to clients.

-Legal funding can give your legal counsel the time they need to negotiate the strongest settlement.
-For that reason, your lawyer will likely cooperate with the application process – but if they don’t, you could always find a new one.
+Legal funding can give your legal counsel the time they need to negotiate the most decisive settlement.
+For that reason, your lawyer will likely cooperate with the application process – but if they don’t, you do have options.

 How Does a Legal Funding Company Determine Your Pre-Settlement Loan Eligibility?

-In general, there are only two basic requirements you must meet to obtain legal funding: you must have a settlement claim and an attorney to represent you.
+In general, there are two requirements you need to meet to obtain legal funding: you must have a settlement claim and an attorney to represent you.
 Beyond that, the legal funding company will look at the specifics of your case to find out who is at fault.

-In states with no-fault accident laws, it may be difficult to obtain funding if there is any suspicion that you could be found at least partially responsible for your damages.
+In states with no-fault accident laws, it may be challenging to obtain funding if there is any suspicion that you could be found at least partially responsible for your damages.

-Unlike other forms of financing, such as a personal loan, pre-settlement loans don’t require a credit check.
+Unlike personal loans and other forms of financing, pre-settlement loans don’t require a credit check.
 You also don’t need to put up personal assets for collateral.
 All that matters for your ability to qualify for legal funding is your settlement and your likelihood of winning.

 If you’re denied a pre-settlement loan, you may be able to re-apply at a later date.
-It’s possible that your case has not progressed to a point where a company feels safe in taking it on.
-It’s common for a legal funding company to want a court to establish fault before they disburse legal funding in order to reduce their risk exposure.
+However, it’s possible that your case has not progressed to a point where a company feels safe in taking it on.
+To reduce their risk exposure, it’s common for a legal funding company to want a court to establish fault before disbursing money.

-You can seek out legal funding at any point in your case if you’re rejected.
-If the company you want to work with doesn’t want to work with you, you can always choose another.
-There are dozens of legal funding companies from which you can choose, and with some careful research, you can find the right one to partner with.
+If at any point you were rejected, you can seek out other legal funding.
+Likewise, if the company you want to work with doesn’t want to work with you, you can always choose another.
+There are dozens of legal funding companies you can choose from, and with careful research, you can find the right one for you.

 How the Pre-Settlement Loan Process Works

-When you fill out the application form, we ask for some basic information including your name and contact information, and the name and contact information of your lawyer.
+When you fill out the application form, we ask for some basic information, including your name and contact information and your lawyer’s name and contact information.
 We also ask what state you live in.
-Since your pre-settlement loan is tied to your settlement amount rather than to your credit rating, we don’t ask for any financial information.
+However, since your pre-settlement loan is tied to your settlement amount rather than your credit rating, we don’t ask for financial information.

-Once we have your application, a team member contacts your lawyer to get all of the relevant documents that support your case.
+Once we have your application, a team member contacts your lawyer to get all relevant documents supporting your case.
 By applying, you give your lawyer permission to release this information to us.
-We keep it in the highest confidence.
+Naturally, we keep it in the highest confidence.

 Your Pre-Settlement Loan Amount

 Your pre-settlement loan amount will depend on your predicted settlement amount.
-The larger the predicted settlement, the more you can usually borrow.
-However, a responsible legal funding company will only lend you up to 20% or so of your settlement, since more than this entails higher risks to the company and higher fees for you.
+The larger the expected settlement, the more you can usually borrow.
+However, a responsible legal funding company will only lend you up to 20% of your compensation since more than this entails higher risks to the company and higher fees for you.

 How You Pay Back Your Legal Funding

 While legal funding is also called a pre-settlement loan, it’s different from most loans.
-You won’t have any monthly payments and, in the case of reputable funding companies, will only face simple interest.
+You won’t have any monthly payments and will only face simple interest in the case of reputable funding companies.
 Your lawyer will pay your funding back only if you win your case – if you lose, you owe nothing.

 This is another part of why your lawyer needs to be involved in the process.
 When you get a settlement or court award, the money goes to your lawyer first, rather than you.
 They then disburse funds as required to pay for any other expenses, including the following:

-- Paying off your pre-settlement loan (loan amount + our one-time flat rate fee)
+- Paying off your pre-settlement loan (loan amount plus our one-time, flat rate fee)